CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 #### TableIncludes

-A list of schemas and tables to publish feature collections from.
+A list of the schemas and tables to publish feature collections from.
-The default is to include all geometry tables.
+The default is to publish all geometry tables.

 #### TableExcludes